-- Environmental awareness will continue to increase. - Māori and our community in general will continue to demand engagement with us in what we do and take part in local decision making. - Providing information and resources contributes to behaviour change and creating sustainable lifestyle choices. - The scope of services and activities we are involved with will continue to grow. - We will need to check regularly with our community about what they think, how we can help them and how they wish to communicate and do business with us. - We will continue to foster robust relationships with our key partners. - Public awareness will continue to grow about natural hazards and emergency response, paralleled with an increase in community expectations on public information services we will provide. - Legislation will continue to influence and guide the way with which we communicate with and engage Māori.
+- Environmental awareness will continue to increase. - Our community will continue to demand engagement with us in what we do and take part in local decision-making. - Providing information and resources contributes to behaviour change and creating sustainable lifestyle choices. - The scope of services and activities we are involved with will continue to grow. - We will need to check regularly with our community about what they think, how we can help them and how they wish to communicate and do business with us. - We will continue to foster robust relationships with our key partners. - Public awareness will continue to grow about natural hazards and emergency response, paralleled with an increase in community expectations on public information services we will provide.